EasyCrypt/easycrypt/README.md

 Before running EasyCrypt and after the installation/removal/update of an SMT prover, you need to (re)configure Why3.

+       $> why3 config --detect

-By EasyCrypt is using the default Why3 location, i.e. ~/.why3.conf, or _tools/why3.local.conf when it exists.
+By EasyCrypt is using the default Why3 location, i.e. ~/.why3.conf.
 If you have several versions of Why3 installed, it may be impossible to share the same configuration file among them.
 EasyCrypt via the option -why3, allows you to load a Why3 configuration file from a custom location.
 For instance:

        $> why3 config --detect -C $WHY3CONF.conf
        $> ./ec.native -why3 $WHY3CONF.conf

+where `$WHY3CONF` must be replaced by some custom location.

 Installing/Compiling EasyCrypt